ScottLuxton/choseYourOwnAdventureV1.2/README.md

 # choseYourOwnAdventureV1.2

-This is my first choose your own adventure game which was my first EvolveU project, it is a work in progress
+This is my first choose your own adventure game which was my first EvolveU project, it is a work in progress.

 To play,